- Our Company

 Red Chris is pioneering environmental management by producing a comprehensive Environmental Management System (EMS).
 The EMS consists of a series of management procedures and monitoring programs that integrate engineering design and environmental planning to maximize the mitigation of potential impacts of the mine on the environment.
 The EMS contains three key elements: a series of integrated environmental management plans, a formal environmental awareness and training program, and ongoing environmental monitoring plans.
 The EMS contains a comprehensive Wildlife Management Plan specifically related to the potential impacts of the mine on the local wildlife.
 In particular, mountain goats and stone sheep, which inhabit the surrounding areas of the Red Chris site, are monitored and evaluated to identify whether mine activities influence their use of habitat.
 The Wildlife Management Plan makes extensive use of remote cameras which provide both still and video recordings of animal movements.
 An Environmental Impact Assessment (EIA) predicts concentrations and loadings to the receiving environment, and provides recommendations for a series of surface water, effluent and aquatic monitoring programs throughout the life of mine.
 Monitoring programs designed, developed and implemented by EIA biologists are designed to calibrate and check the conceptual and predicted findings.

 The Red Chris Monitoring Committee (RCMC) is a requirement of the Mines Act Permit.
 The RCMC is chaired by representatives from Red Chris and the Tahltan Nation.
-The RCMC meets regularly, and includes reprsentatives from the Tahltan, Red Chris, the Ministry of Environment, the Ministry of Energy and Mines and the Ministry of Forest, Lands and Natural Resource Operations.
-In conjunction to the RCMC the Environmental Oversight Committee (EOC) has been established.
-The EOC is a forum for dialogue between RCDC, Tahltan Central Government and Tahltan Nation representatives.
-The EOC terms of reference lays out co-environmental management mechanisms for the committee relating to the EMS, the project’s environmental compliance, monitoring and performance, all project related environmental information and make recommendations concerning environmental matters, federal and provincial permit applications and environmental monitoring programs.
+The RCMC meets regularly, and includes representatives from the Tahltan, Red Chris, the Ministry of Environment, the Ministry of Energy and Mines and the Ministry of Forest, Lands and Natural Resource Operations.
+An Environmental Oversight Committee (EOC) has been established under the IBCA and is a forum for dialogue between RCDC, Tahltan Central Government and Tahltan Nation representatives.
+The EOC terms of reference lays out environmental management mechanisms for the committee relating to the EMS, the project’s environmental compliance, monitoring and performance, all project related environmental information and makes recommendations to the PAC concerning environmental matters, federal and provincial permit applications and environmental monitoring programs.

 Mount Polley develops a comprehensive environmental monitoring plan on an annual basis.
 This plan includes surface and groundwater quality monitoring, lake profiling and sampling, dust fall collection, biological monitoring, and wildlife monitoring.
 Additionally, supplemental monitoring plans are implemented beyond permit requirements to ensure protection of the environment.